Trials riding on the Nukeproof Scout Race mountain bike

 Grip also affects steering.
 When it is dry and dusty, as it usually is when I ride in the sandstone and clay here in Dorset, in turns and on a camber (a transverse slope) the wheels drift; to the outside of the turn and downhill, respectively.
 However, you automatically and subconsciously compensate by over-steering and, when riding along a slope (rather than up it or down it) the front wheel is a few inches higher up the slope than the rear wheel.
 That climbing attitude is matched by constant downhill sliding, so you cross the slope horizontally (or at whatever angle you are trying for).

 While the front-high aspect on cambers is visually evident, I noticed the over-steering only by its absence when conditions are damp (not wet) and unusually grippy.
 I find the bike climbs the sides of a gully I am riding along — first one side then the other — as if by its own accord.
 I reckon it is caused by me automatically compensating for steering errors, but compensating too much because my reflexes assume the ‘standard’ amount of drift.
+(I noticed it when riding the Blender, but I assume it applies equally to the Scout.)

 On the Nukeproof Scout, second gear climbs in grippy conditions become third gear climbs in slippery dust.

 The short step climb on the opposite side of the gully just to the left of the top of the gully (step, not steep — well, it is steep…) is a third gear section on the Scout.
 It is harder than it looks.
+(Actually, it is easier than it looks now because the guys with shovels have remodeled it for reasons unknown to me.)

 This is a second gear climb on the Nukeproof Scout and a first gear climb on my older and geared-down Charge Blender.
 It has a clay sub-surface and, when it is very wet, even the Scout wheel-spins to a halt.